Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

     ![Tiny boxes](writeup_files/images/eda/project1_eda_small_boxes.png)

-#### Summary of Data analysis

-A short summary of above implications are:
-- --> TODO summary of implications

 ### Data split and Cross validation
 This section should detail the cross validation strategy and justify your approach.
 The task to split the data into a train, val and test subset seemed easy on the first view, but opened some heavy questions.